Chase Hampton: Early life and career

-Born of Cherokee and Sac-Fox descent in Oklahoma City, Oklahoma, Hampton is the only child of Bill and Kenyan Hampton and is a 5th generation American roots soul singer.
+Hampton was born in Oklahoma City, Oklahoma, to Bill and Kenyan Hampton.
+He is of Cherokee and Sac and Fox descent.
 He has been singing since age 2, and by age 15 signed his first recording contract with Disney's Hollywood Records.
 Hampton has performed his music on stages all over the world, as well as appeared on MTV, VH1, E! channel's The E!
 True Hollywood Story, A&E's Biography, and starred on serial television shows such as Fox's The X-Files and HBO's Big Love, among others.
-As co-founder of the Buzzfly Records record label with producer Mike Vizcarra, Hampton has had the freedom to write and perform with some of the most celebrated musicians in the industry.
+As co-founder of the Buzzfly Records record label with producer Mike Vizcarra, Hampton has written and performed with a number of established musicians.

 Hampton began his career as a student of the circus arts, working in childhood as a professional clown and later becoming a trained juggler and fire-spinner.
 In the mid-1980s, he made his acting debut in a guest appearance on the Oklahoma City-area version of Romper Room.
 Shortly after, Hampton won a small role as a mischievous little boy who called himself "Ben Dover" in the independent slasher film Offerings.

 In 1988, Hampton and his parents answered the casting call for a Disney-produced TV movie, one that was to serve as a reunion of the original 1950s Mouseketeers from the Mickey Mouse Club.
 The project, titled Why?
 Because We Like You, was looking to cast a crop of new child Mouseketeers to join the elder ones in the film's plot.
 Hampton was chosen as one of the child Mouseketeers, but the project would soon go through many changes.
 Rather than producing the project as a TV movie, Disney decided instead to turn it into an actual revival of the original Mickey Mouse Club series for The Disney Channel, featuring an all-new child cast of Mouseketeers.
 With that, Hampton and several other children selected for the TV movie were retained to star on the forthcoming The All-New Mickey Mouse Club.
 He appeared on the show initially for four seasons between 1989 and 1992, before returning to the show as a co-host (with former castmate Tiffini Hale) for its final season in 1994–1995.
 However, Hampton remained contracted to The Walt Disney Company and to The All-New Mickey Mouse Club during the seasons he did not appear on the show.